Nick3C/pinyin-toolkit/pinyin/docs/readme.txt

  2) colorization of pinyin according to tone              (to assist visual learners)
  3) colorization of Hanzi according to tone               (to assist visual learners)
  4) text-to-speech conversion and 'multi-voice' support   (to assist auditory learners)
- 5) advanced hybrid locl/dictionary lookup for Engish, German, and (limited) French
+ 5) advanced hybrid local/dictionary lookup for English, German, and (limited) French
  6) generic web-based lookup for any other language
  7) automatic transcription of measure words (MW) into their own field
  8) mass-fill to populate any missing data from any fact in the deck
  9) Hanzi graph (shows the number of unique characters learned) [ported from Kanzi Graph]

-A number of other smaller improvesments and conveniences are also included:
+A number of other smaller improvements and conveniences are also included:
  -  support for a large number of field-names ('Hanzi','Pinyin',etc) and the ability to customise
  -  addition of meaning index numbers for dictionary entries
  -  option to chose either number or tone-mark output